 Classes are disjoint if they share no common instances in any possible world.
+That implies that it is not possible to instantiate an item using a combination of classes that are mutually disjoint or with subclasses of them (see "multiple instantiation" in section "Terminology").
 There are many examples of disjoint classes in the CRM.